berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M05B Configure loyalty Lab.md

 1. Select **Activate**.

-2. Enter your email ID.
+2. Enter your email ID from logon to this machine.

 3. Enter your password.

-4. Enter the Operator ID and password
+4. Enter the Operator ID and password that you set up in the lab for Module 2, exercise 2, task 1, **Student** and **1234**.

 5. Select **Sign in**.